 The rise of next-generation genomics has changed the way we think about, study, and employ genetic data, enabling applications that were, until recently, merely the stuff of science fiction.
 These advances have dramatically increased both the size and scope of biological datasets, and consequently, increased the need for basic computational literacy for nearly all biologists.

-This course is designed to serve as an introduction to genomic data science for students who do not have a background in computer science.
+This course is designed to serve as an introduction to genomic data science for students who do not have a background in bioinformatics.
 Students in the course will learn to perform a number of basic genomic data analyses using Galaxy, an open, web-based platform that incorporates multiple bioinformatics tools into an easy to use Graphic User Interface (GUI).
 Students will then learn to scale up these genomic analyses using the Unix command line to tackle larger and more complex datasets.
 During the course, students will learn how to work in a Unix terminal, install bioinformatics software, and connect to remote servers.
 They will become familiar with the common genomics file formats and use both Galaxy and command line tools to process these files and manipulate the data.
 They will learn how to perform de novo and reference-based genome assemblies, perform variant calling, and analyze RNA-seq data.

-The course will take advantage of some of the excellent online resources for background material, while spending class time analyzing real data sets.
-Students will be expected to have at least a basic understanding of genomics and molecular biology.
-No prior computational knowledge is required, although students will be expected to have access to a laptop computer.
-Students who complete this course will have the foundation to approach genomic data analysis in a more efficient manner, enabling them to tackle more questions in less time.
+The course will take advantage of online resources for background material, while spending class time analyzing real data sets.
+Students are expected to have a basic understanding of genomics and molecular biology.
+No prior computational knowledge is required.
+Students who complete this course will have the foundation to approach data analysis in a more efficient manner, enabling them to tackle more questions in less time.